husarnet/esp32-cam-demo/README.md

 # ESP32 Camera Demo

 This is a demo based on https://github.com/donny681/ESP32_CAMERA_QR, slightly edited to work over Husarnet.
-For more information, see project on hackster.io.
+For more information, see our project on hackster.io.

 ### Camera